tommac08/docsv2/sources/faq.md

 open an issue on our [GitHub Support repo](<https://github.com/Shippable/support>).

-## Why can't shippable see my org on github?
+## Why can't Shippable see my org on GitHub?

-Github's default policy when a new org is created is 'access restricted'.
+GitHub's default policy when a new org is created is 'access restricted'.
 In order for Shippable to be able to see the org, you must manually grant access to Shippable.
 This can be resolved by going to the third-party access section for the org, and clicking 'Remove restrictions' Under the 'Third-party application access policy' section.

-## How do I link my github and bitbucket accounts?
+## How do I link my GitHub and Bitbucket accounts?

-Check out our documentation on [linking bitbucket and github accounts](account_settings/#linking-your-bitbucket-and-github-accounts)
+Check out our documentation on [linking Bitbucket and GitHub accounts](account_settings/#linking-your-bitbucket-and-github-accounts)

-## Why am I not able to see BitBucket org repos after deleting and recreating my account on Shippable?
+## Why am I not able to see Bitbucket org repos after deleting and recreating my account on Shippable?

 Deleting the shippable account will also delete the permissions associated with the account.
 If you recreate your account, bitbucket